,

 ALL EXHIBITS TO BE THE WORK OF THE EXHIBITOR

-76 Cross-stitch, tapestry or embroidery with a Spring theme
+76 Cross-stitch, tapestry or embroidery on the theme of ‘The Joy of Spring’

 UPTON BY CHESTER